safe-global/safe-docs/docs/sdks_03_safe_apps.md

 ### Disclaimer

 It is at the sole discretion of Gnosis to list or delist apps from the Safe Multisig.
-Safe Apps are not owned, controlled, maintained or audited by Gnosis.
+Safe Apps are not owned, controlled, maintained, or audited by Gnosis.